golang/proposal/design/19308-number-literals.md

 we must keep the existing `0377` syntax in Go 1, so Go will have two octal integer syntaxes, like Python 2.7 and non-strict JavaScript.
+As noted earlier,
-After a few years, once there are no supported Go releases missing the `0o377` syntax, we could consider changing
+after a few years, once there are no supported Go releases missing the `0o377` syntax, we could consider changing
 `gofmt` to at least reformat `0377` to `0o377` for clarity.